michaeltlombardi/pentola-book/manuscript/02-character-creation/c-ambitions-and-traits.md

 As with all of the other character creation tables, you are _not obligated_ to use them!
 You can roll on them, choose from them, make up traits of your own, or otherwise start play with something more of a blank slate.

-You must, however, start play with one long term ambition.
+You must, however, start play with one or two long term ambitions.

 Long term ambitions are things that are a character's motivation in life, only achievable over multiple adventures.
-Short term ambitions are usually relevant to the adventure currently being played and are determined near the beginning of each session.
+Short term ambitions are usually relevant to the adventure currently being played and are determined within the first hour of each session.
 Short term ambitions are removed from the character sheet at the end of each session.
 Ambitions are always removed from the character sheet when completed.